 Ear surgery, or otoplasty, can also be either cosmetic or reconstructive, or both.
 For those who feel self-conscious about the shape of their ears or how far they stick out, plastic surgeons can invasively restructure and remove the cartilage in one’s ears to reshape them.
 Sometimes this surgery is more than simply cosmetic.
 Ears with improper folds can be painful to the patient, and beyond that, sometimes misshapen ears can signal an issue with their internal functions as well.
 These issued can make one more susceptible to ear infections as well.
 For patients with lower functioning ears, otoplasty can improve both their function and appearance.

-.
+Facial plastic surgery and plastic surgery in general might get a bad rap.
 Indeed, there are people out there who use their wealth and success as a means to enhance their appearance and careers to a narcissistic degree.
 On the other hand, plastic surgeons are highly skilled professionals who do an important job.
 Aside from merely cosmetic procedures (which can be important in their own right), plastic surgeons perform a host of other tasks that improve and even save lives.
 For instance, untreated sleep apnea increases the risk of stroke four times compared to those without sleep apnea.
 Plastic surgeons and other surgeons can reduce this risk by improving the breathing functions in those with nose and throat problems.
 This is just one example of how plastic reconstructive surgery isn’t to be dismissed or unappreciated.